A review and reformulation of macroscopic realism: resolving its deficiencies using the framework of generalized probabilistic theories: A maximally informative and theory-independent test of macrorealism

 However, once one recognizes that macrorealism corresponds to an entirely operational hypothesis about the nature of the GPT governing one's macroscopic degree of freedom, one can see immediately that an existing method for experimentally determining the GPT governing a given system provides a direct means of testing macrorealism (when it is applied to a macrosystem).
 This method is known as bootstrap tomography or {\em theory-agnostic tomography}~\cite{bootstrap1,bootstrap2}.

 In theory-agnostic tomography, one performs a large number of preparations and measurements on the system in question and records the statistics that arise.
 These procedures may be chosen to target specific states and effects, but they may just as well be chosen randomly.
 In fact, one does not assume anything a priori about the nature or identity of each individual preparation or measurement, nor about the true GPT governing the experiment.
 From the data one collects, one then carries out an analysis which extracts this information {\em as output}---namely, one finds the GPT descriptions of every state and effect realized in one's experiment.
-It follows that the convex hull of these realized state vectors provides an (inner) approximation of the true GPT state space, and the convex hull of the realized effect vectors provides an (inner) approximation of the true GPT effect space.
-I will refer to these inner approximations as the state and effect spaces of the {\em realized GPT}.
+It follows that the convex hull of these realized state vectors provides an (inner) approximation of the true GPT state space, and the convex hull of the realized effect vectors provides an (inner) approximation of the true GPT effect space.\footnote{Note that one can moreover compute {\em outer} approximations of the true GPT from these.} I will refer to these inner approximations as the state and effect spaces of the {\em realized GPT}.
 (The accuracy of these approximations, of course, depends on the choice and number of preparations and measurements, as well as how noisy these are.
 But they are necessarily inner bounds, and this is all that matters for our purposes.)

 Once one has obtained the realized GPT describing some macrosystem, then, it is simple to determine if the experiment falsifies macrorealism: one must simply check whether the realized GPT can be embedded into the unique strictly classical GPT of the same dimension.
 More precisely, the experiment is consistent with macrorealism if and only if there is a linear embedding of the realized GPT state space into a simplex of the same dimension and a linear embedding of the realized GPT effect space into the logical dual to this simplex, such that the embeddings generate the same probabilities as the realized GPT itself.
 If no such embedding is possible, then one has falsified macrorealism.